 How To Hang Your Yoga Swing Safely

-When you buy a yoga trapeze kit, you will find that they come either as a trapeze and daisy chains or with all the extra components you will need to install the yoga trapeze to the ceiling included in the package.
+When you buy a yoga swing kit, you will find that they come either as a swing and daisy chains or with all the extra components you will need to install the yoga swing to the ceiling included in the package.

 This also gives you an opportunity to speak with your local hardware assistant and run any questions by them that you may not be certain of, including which drill bits might be needed for the type of material you will be drilling in, for example concrete or wood.